-5 Key Money Mindset Shifts To Go From Poverty To A Prosperous Soul
+5 Key Money Mindset Shifts For A Prosperous Soul

 The Voyage Of The Prosperous Soul

 Each of us is on a journey, seeking to reach the shores of a prosperous and abundant life…

 But many of us get caught up on the shores of Poverty or Mammon.
 Our ship breaks on the rocks and we get stuck in a mindset of lack or greed, unable to experience the abundant life Christ promised his followers.

 However, if we can sail past these islands, then we can make our way toward the shining shores of Prosperity where we can experience life to the fullest as Christ’s disciples.

 This is the picture Stephen K. De Silva paints in his book Money And The Prosperous Soul: Tipping The Scale Of Favor And Blessing.